 Following a year teaching English in Taiwan, Tobie gained vital experience working in-house for marketing departments and assisting commercial photographers in London.
 With the digital revolution on the horizon, Tobie decided to turn his attention back to teaching, enrolling on a post-16 teacher training course at the University of Plymouth in 2003.
 Alongside developing his digital technology skills, Tobie successfully completed his PGCE placement at Plymouth College of Art - where he continues to share his passion for photography with students to this day.

-His teaching experience is vast and includes secondary, TEFL and further/higher education and he has worked and taught in London, Taiwan and Plymouth.
-His primary objective on the Extended Diploma is to support the needs of his learners through a dynamic course that encourages creativity and professionalism, at the same time as taking students on a journey that is both fun and self-fulfilling.
+As subject leader, Tobie’s primary objective is to support the needs of his learners through a dynamic course that encourages creativity and professionalism, at the same time as taking students on a journey that is both fun and self-fulfilling.
 Year-on-year most learners achieve above the national average in their final grades, with the majority progressing onto their first choice in higher education.